ShawnDEvans/smbmap/README.md

 Main arguments:
   -H HOST               IP of host
-  --host-file FILE      File containing a list of hosts -u USERNAME           Username, if omitted null session assumed -p PASSWORD           Password or NTLM hash
+  --host-file FILE      File containing a list of hosts -u USERNAME, --username USERNAME
+                        Username, if omitted null session assumed -p PASSWORD, --password PASSWORD
+                        Password or NTLM hash
   --prompt              Prompt for a password
   -s SHARE              Specify a share (default C$), ex 'C$' -d DOMAIN             Domain name (default WORKGROUP) -P PORT               SMB port (default 445)
-  -v                    Return the OS version of the remote host --admin               Just report if the user is an admin --no-banner           Removes the banner from the top of the output --no-color            Removes the color from output --no-update           Removes the "Working on it" message --timeout SCAN_TIMEOUT
+  -v, --version         Return the OS version of the remote host --signing             Check if host has SMB signing disabled, enabled, or required --admin               Just report if the user is an admin --no-banner           Removes the banner from the top of the output --no-color            Removes the color from output --no-update           Removes the "Working on it" message --timeout SCAN_TIMEOUT
                         Set port scan socket timeout.
 Default is .5 seconds

+Kereros settings:
+  -k, --kerberos        Use Kerberos authentication --no-pass             Use CCache file (export KRB5CCNAME='~/current.ccache') --dc-ip IP or Host    IP or FQDN of DC

 Command Execution:
   Options for executing commands on the specified host